 The purchase of Ronaldo expectedly sparked uproar in the Italian mediasphere, to an extent previously seen in only two occasions since the Belpaese reopened its frontiers to foreign players in 1980.
 Once, when another Ronaldo – Luis Nazario da Lima, the Fenomeno – joined Massimo Moratti’s Inter in the Summer of 1997; and previously, with even more clamor, when Diego Armando Maradona found home at the foot of Mount Vesuvius in 1984.

 Indeed, there is something that Cristiano Ronaldo shares with El Pibe de Oro, when it comes to his Serie A debut.
-Just like for the Argentinian legend, CR7’s first match in Italy will also take place at the Marc’Antonio Bentegodi Stadium in Verona.
-Juventus will face Chievo in their Serie A 2018-19 opening match, whereas for the first game of their 1984-85 season, Rino Marchesi’s Napoli traveled to Verona to face Hellas.
+Just like for the Argentinian legend, CR7’s first match in Italy also took place at the Marc’Antonio Bentegodi Stadium in Verona.
+Juventus faced Chievo in their Serie A 2018-19 opening match, whereas for the first game of their 1984-85 season, Rino Marchesi’s Napoli traveled to Verona to face Hellas.
 The Scaligeri were coming from a lost Coppa Italia Final, but had reinforced themselves in the summer market signing players like Preben Elkjaer-Larsen and Hans-Peter Briegel.

 Napoli were stunned, and conceded the second one only seven minutes later.
-Goalkeeper Luciano Castellini failed to block an all but irresistible shot by Antonio Di Gennaro, and for Giuseppe Nanu Galderisi it was easy to tap the ball in.
+Goalkeeper Luciano Castellini failed to block an everything-but-irresistible shot by Antonio Di Gennaro, and for Giuseppe Nanu Galderisi it was easy to tap the ball in.

 After the break, the Partenopei’s reaction resulted in Daniel Bertoni reducing the gap in the 58th minute, making the best out of a service by Salvatore Bagni with a beautiful left-foot volley.
 Then, Maradona went close to make it even, but his conclusion ended a few inches short of the goal.
 An additional header, this time by Di Gennaro from another free kick by Fanna, eventually set the score to 3-1 for the home side.